mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **More examples:** Many of the existing learning resources out there are now outdated following the v5 upgrade, so we have a lot of work to do to show you how to make the most of our products.
 - **Provide more themes:** Even with the launch of Material v3, Material Design is seen as outdated by many.
   That's why we're working on a second design system that will offer the same high standard of quality as Material, but with an alternative design direction.
-- **Fewer breaking changes:** MUI Core v5 definitely introduced some important breaking changes, especially because of the new styling solution.
+- **Fewer breaking changes:** MUI Core v5 introduced some important breaking changes, especially because of the new styling solution.
   Rest assured that we don’t expect to release any major updates this year—in fact, we aim to keep majors at least 12 months apart from each other.
-- **Improve customization:** Common requests include making customization easier, providing more examples of common use-cases (like font-family and primary/secondary colors), and improving to theme capabilities.
+- **Improve customization:** Common requests include making customization easier, providing more examples of common use-cases (like font-family and primary/secondary colors), and improving the theme capabilities.
-  Even with the popularity of Emotion and styled-components, there continues to be an enormous need to facilitate customization.
+  Even with the popularity of emotion and styled-components, there continues to be an enormous need to facilitate customization.

 Got ideas for improvements?
 Please share them with us!
 Here's how to make sure that your requests get top priority: